GavinThompson/react-kawaii/README.md

 ### ~GT

 ## Differences between this and original package:
 Currently working a series of six or seven additional components for a project we're working on.
 Components mostly snack related (Chocolate Bar, Snack Bag, Snack Box).
 When completed I'll remove this project and cut a proper PR to the parent package.
+Will be cutting a fresh fork with components only in coming weeks; have made a mess of the commits on this fork.
+First time linking a fork directly to a seperate project's `package.json` deps.
+"Always learning! 😂😭"

 In the mean time, check out the original package https://github.com/miukimiu/react-kawaii